I grew up knowing I wanted to be an artist and never considered anything else.

 By actively participating in multimedia and Web organizations, I am immersed in the latest Web industry technology.

-One of my strongest ties has been with the North Bay Internet Society ( ), a tech group meeting most months at O'Reilly Media in Sebastopol.
-Since Feb, 2010, I have been the Program Director.
-NBIS has served the ever expanding tech industry since 2007.
+One of my strongest ties has been with the North Bay Internet Society (NBIS), a tech group that met monthly at O'Reilly Media in Sebastopol from 2007 to 2013.
+In 2010, I became the Program Director.

 Starting in 2000, I became North Bay Multimedia Association’s (NBMA) Webmaster, then President, followed by Program Director.
 I developed and produced many programs for NBMA until 2005 as well as co-produced events with other technology groups (Sonoma County Web Developers SIG, SofTECH, San Francisco Digital Imaging Group, et al).
 NBMA served “multimedians” in the San Francisco Bay Area since 1992.